-Where to buy a tent is almost as important as knowing how to choose a tent.
-Whether you decide to buy direct from the manufacturer or from another retailer, there are plenty of buying options for the best camping tent brands.
+Where to buy family camping tents is almost as important as knowing how to choose a family tent.
+Whether you buy directly from the manufacturer or from another retailer, there are plenty of buying options for the best camping tent brands.

 - REI carries top camping tent brands such as Kelty, Eureka, and Marmot, in addition to REI-branded tents.

 - Find Coleman, Kelty, Eureka, and Field & Stream branded tents at Dick’s Sporting Goods.

-Walmart sells a variety of camping tent brands, including their own line of tents (Ozark Trail)
+- Walmart sells a variety of camping tent brands, including its own line of tents (Ozark Trail)

 Tent Terminology Explained

 Manufacturers and retailers may describe or refer to other standard tent features.
 Understanding what these mean can help make your tent selection easier, so you know how to choose a tent for your family.

 A footprint is a custom-fit protective layer between the tent and the ground.

 Footprints can be purchased separately if a tent does not come with one.
 If it’s not included, any tarp underneath the tent works just as well and is a cheaper alternative to a footprint.

 Rain fly (or fly for short)

 A separate layer over the tent protects from the elements, specifically the rain.
 The fly is more waterproof than the tent material itself to keep the tent dry inside.

 Sometimes called the ground cloth, this is a layer (usually just a tarp) between the tent and the ground.
 This extra layer protects the floor of the tent from damage or water.

 It’s not a custom fit like a footprint, but any tarp as big (or bigger) than the tent itself will work.

 The ropes or strings are used to secure the tent to the ground.
 The lines are attached to the tent and held in place with tent stakes.

 The tent’s floor is the most durable part (footprints or ground covers are still recommended), but water can seep into a tent at the seams where the walls meet the floor.
 Tents with tub floors have these seams a few inches off the floor (creating a tub shape), reducing the risk of leaks in heavy rains.